DigitalPublishingToolkit/TOD56/md/07chapter5.md

 <br/>

-07\. *Horus* Case – Tra Nguyen - Cyber performance, docufiction, Virtual exhibition space, webpage, e-book, video, duration: 2 minutes, Première:
+#### Horus Case
-Host and hostility, HUFA-online, Hungary, 2020.
+*Cyber performance, docufiction, Virtual exhibition space, webpage, e-book, video, duration: 2 minutes, Première: Host and hostility, HUFA-online, Hungary, 2020.*

 Horus Case is a cyber performance based on a fictional scenario.
 The video is a war declaration to the Union of Corporations and States (UCS)